pryechwad/jotish-react-js-assignment/README.md

 Created as part of ReactJS Assignment - Jotish EMS

-## Acknowledgments

-- React team for the amazing framework
-- Tailwind CSS for the utility-first approach
-- Recharts for beautiful charts
-- Leaflet for interactive maps
-- All open-source contributors

 ---

 Note: This is a demonstration project showcasing modern React development practices and comprehensive employee management features.

-For any questions or issues, please contact support.

-© 2024 Jotish EMS.
-All rights reserved.